olli-ai/k8s-replicator/README.md

 kind: ConfigMap
 metadata:
   annotations:
-    v1.kubernetes-replicator.olli.com/replicate-to: default/other-secret
+    k8s-replicator/replicate-to: default/other-secret
 data: {}
 ```

 At leat one of the two annotations is required:
-  - `v1.kubernetes-replicator.olli.com/replicate-to`: The target(s) of the annotation, comma separated.
+  - `k8s-replicator/replicate-to`: The target(s) of the annotation, comma separated.
 Can be a name, a full path `<namespace>/<name>`, or a pattern `<namesapce_pattern>/<name>`.
-If just given a name, it will be combined with the namespace of the source, or with the `v1.kubernetes-replicator.olli.com/replicate-to-namespaces` annotation if present. ex: `"other-secret,other-namespace/another-secret,test-namespace-[0-9]+/nyan-secret"`
+If just given a name, it will be combined with the namespace of the source, or with the `k8s-replicator/replicate-to-namespaces` annotation if present. ex: `"other-secret,other-namespace/another-secret,test-namespace-[0-9]+/nyan-secret"`
-  - `v1.kubernetes-replicator.olli.com/replicate-to-namespaces`: The target namespace(s) for replication, comma separated. it will be combined with the name of the source, or with the `v1.kubernetes-replicator.olli.com/replicate-to` if present. ex: `"other-namespace,test-namespace-[0-9]+"`
+  - `k8s-replicator/replicate-to-namespaces`: The target namespace(s) for replication, comma separated. it will be combined with the name of the source, or with the `k8s-replicator/replicate-to` if present. ex: `"other-namespace,test-namespace-[0-9]+"`

 Other annotations are:
-  - `v1.kubernetes-replicator.olli.com/replicate-once`: Set it to `"true"` for being replicated only once, no matter future changes.
-Can be useful if the secret is a randomly generated password, but you don't want the local copies to change anymore.
+  - `k8s-replicator/replicate-once`: Set it to `"true"` for being replicated only once, no matter future changes.
+Can be useful if the secret is a password randomly generated by helm, and you want stable copy that won't change on future deployments.
-  - `v1.kubernetes-replicator.olli.com/replicate-once-version`: A semver2 version.
-When a higher version is set, this secret or confingMap is replicated again, even if replicated once.
-It allows a thinner control on the `v1.kubernetes-replicator.olli.com/replicate-once` annotation.
-If absent, version is assumed to be `"0.0.0"`. `"5"` will be interpreted as `"5.0.0"`.
+  - `k8s-replicator/replicate-once-version`: When a different version is set, this secret or confingMap is replicated again, even if replicated once.
+It allows a thinner control on the `k8s-replicator/replicate-once` annotation.

 Replication will be cancelled if the target secret or configMap already exists but was not created by replication from this source.
 However, as soon as that existing target is deleted, it will be replaced by a replication of the source.